zerodaycode/Canyon-SQL/README.md

 There is a `work-in-progress` web page, build with `mdBook` containing the official documentation.
 Here is where you will find all the technical documentation for `Canyon-SQL`.
-You can read it [by clicking this link](https://zerodaycode.github.io/canyon-book/)
+You can read it [by clicking this link](https://zerodaycode.github.io/canyon-book/) If you want to contribute in some section of the documentation [canyon-book repository](https://github.com/zerodaycode/canyon-book):

 ## :pushpin: Most important features